ktekinay/Kaju/README.md

 Kaju does not elevate permissions.
 If the user does not have write permission for the executable or its parent, `ResultType.NoWritePermission` will be returned in `Kaju.UpdateChecker.Result`.

+### Platform Differences

+Kaju will act the same way across plaforms except for one point: Since the Mac executable is always one package, it will be replaced entirely.
+Anything stored within the package that was put there after initial installation will be deleted.

+On Windows and Linux, since executable folders can be combined, only the files that are found in the update will be replaced.
+Any additional files or even older, no-longer-used files, will remain untouched.
+If you want to make sure some older file is removed by the update, put an empty placeholder into the update package.

 ## Step By Step

 * Copy the Kaju Classes folder into your project.